docker/docs/datacenter/dtr/2.1/reference/cli/join.md

 ---
+description: Add a new replica to an existing DTR cluster
+keywords: docker, dtr, cli, join
 title: docker/dtr join
-keywords:
-- docker, dtr, cli, join
-description: Add a new replica to an existing DTR cluster
 ---

 Add a new replica to an existing DTR cluster